Amazon Prime Video: History

-On May 17, 2021, parent company Amazon entered negotiations to acquire Hollywood studio Metro-Goldwyn-Mayer (MGM).
-On May 26, 2021, it was officially announced that Amazon would acquire MGM for $8.45 billion, subject to regulatory approvals and other routine closing conditions, with MGM continuing to operate as a label alongside Amazon Studios and Amazon Prime Video.
-The deal was closed after receiving all governmental approvals on March 17, 2022.
+On May 17, 2021, Amazon entered negotiations to acquire Hollywood studio Metro-Goldwyn-Mayer (MGM).
+On May 26, it was announced that Amazon would acquire MGM for $8.45 billion, subject to regulatory approvals and other routine closing conditions, with MGM continuing to operate as a label alongside Amazon Studios and Amazon Prime Video.
+The deal closed on March 17, 2022, after receiving all governmental approvals.
 In July 2021, Amazon and Universal Pictures reached a multi-year deal to bring Universal's films to Prime Video, as well as IMDb TV (now Amazon Freevee).
-As part of the deal, titles from Universal's library as well as future theatrical releases would become available on Amazon's streaming services following their first pay window and four months after release on Peacock.
-The deal makes major franchises such as Fast & Furious, Jurassic Park and Bourne eligible to stream on Prime Video.
-Most recently, Prime Video had signed a deal with Nigerian studio Anthill Studios.
-This was part of its expansion to Nigeria, where Prime Video offered their services at subsidized rates while publishing original Nigerian content on the platform tagged Prime Video Naija.
+As part of the deal, titles from Universal's library and future theatrical releases would become available on Amazon's streaming services after their first pay window and four months after release on Peacock.
+The deal makes major franchises such as Fast & Furious, Jurassic Park, and Bourne eligible to stream on Prime Video.
+Prime Video later signed a deal with Nigerian studio Anthill Studios.
+This was part of its expansion to Nigeria, where Prime Video offers its services at subsidized rates while publishing original Nigerian content on the platform tagged Prime Video Naija.

-On February 9, 2022, Amazon signed a long-term deal with the Shepperton Studios for exclusive use of new production facilities.
-On July 31, 2022, it was announced that the service will expand to Southeast Asia, and be offered in Indonesia, Thailand and the Philippines.
-The offerings will include localized content, as well as localized interface and subtitles for non-local content.
-In January 2024, they decided to cut the original productions for both Southeast Asia and Middle East and North Africa as they shifted on European productions and even licensing.
-Similar layoffs took place in West and South Africa divisions few months later amidst fierce competition with Showmax.
+On February 9, 2022, Amazon signed a long-term deal with Shepperton Studios for exclusive use of new production facilities.
+On July 31, 2022, it was announced that the service would expand to Southeast Asia, and be offered in Indonesia, Thailand, and the Philippines.
+The offerings would include localized content, as well as localized interface and subtitles for non-local content.
+In January 2024, it decided to cut the original productions for both Southeast Asia and Middle East and North Africa as it shifted on European productions and even licensing.
+Similar layoffs took place in West and South Africa divisions a few months later amid competition with Showmax.

 In December 2024, Amazon Prime Video announced significant changes to its operations in India to enhance customer satisfaction and comply with local regulations.
-These updates included some drastic measures into its subscription model in India, and it kept its subscribers at the edge of what this change would bring for their streaming experience.
-These adjustments reflect Amazon's effort to cater to the unique preferences of Indian users in a highly competitive OTT market.
+These updates included some drastic changes to its subscription model in India, reflecting Amazon's effort to cater to Indian users' preferences in a highly competitive OTT market.

 Content

+Creative executives

+Amazon Prime Video and Amazon MGM Studios (television and film) are led by Mike Hopkins, with Peter Friedlander joining him in September 2025 as Head of Global Television.
+Under Friedlander, Blair Fetter is Head of Worldbuilding Genre, Tom Lieber is Head of Worldbuilding (under Fetter), Jen Chambers is Head of Creative Synergy, Kelly Day is Head of International Television, Nicole Clemens is Head of International Original Television, Melissa Wolfe is Head of Animation, Jenn Levy is Head of Unscripted, Lauren O'Connor is Head of Global IP, and Lindsay Sloane is Head of MGM Television.